> Our review guidelines

-If you’re in the market for a bike commuting backpack, you may have already encountered the bewildering choice of products available.
+If you’re in the market for a cycling backpack, you may have already encountered the bewildering choice of products available.

 One product that stands out is the Osprey Radial Commuter Backpack.
 This is designed to solve common commuting problems like turning up to work with a sweat-soaked back.